All About Fitness Trainers and Aerobics Instructors

 - Karate Instructor

-In the United States, there were 299,200 jobs for Fitness Trainer or Aerobics Instructor in 2016.
+In 2016, there was an estimated number of 299,200 jobs in the United States for Fitness Trainer or Aerobics Instructor.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 30,000 new jobs for Fitness Trainer or Aerobics Instructor by 2026.
 Due to new job openings and attrition, there will be an average of 55,000 job openings in this field each year.

 The states with the most job growth for Fitness Trainer or Aerobics Instructor are Utah, Colorado, and New Jersey.
 Watch out if you plan on working in Maine, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Fitness Trainer or Aerobics Instructor ranges between $20,160 and $76,090.
+The salary for Fitness Trainers and Aerobics Instructors ranges between about $20,160 and $76,090 a year.

 Fitness Trainers and Aerobics Instructors who work in New York, Massachusetts, or Connecticut, make the highest salaries.

-Below is a list of the median annual salaries for Fitness Trainers and Aerobics Instructors in different U.S. states.
+How much do Fitness Trainers and Aerobics Instructors make in different U.S. states?

 |State||Annual Mean Salary|